MerchantPug/apugli-docs/docs/entity_conditions/can_have_effect.md

 ---
-title: Apugli Entity Group (Entity Condition)
+title: Can Have Effect (Entity Condition)
-date: 2021-06-20
+date: 2021-08-03
 ---

-# Apugli Entity Group
+# Can Have Effect

 [Entity Condition](../entity_conditions.md).